akshitagupta15june/Moksh/Contributing.md

 - Take a look at the Existing Issues or create your **own** Issues!
 - Wait for the Issue to be assigned to you after which you can start working on it.
-- Note : Every change in this project should/must have an associated issue.
+- Note: Every change in this project should/must have an associated issue.